marifoo/MioTrio/README.md

-Mio Trio
+MioTrio
 ======
-Unfinished small video game prototype.
+*Unfinished* small video game prototype.
 Escape a dungeon, while playing 3 brave heroes at the same time!

+Concept Art:
 ![Concept Art](concept.png)

-Created from a Game Jam idea, but unfinished so far.
+Created as a hobby project from a Game Jam idea, but unfinished yet.
 Let's see what the future brings :)

 Info